-You must have designer-role rights to use this tool.
+You must have designer rights to use this tool.

-When using the Document Designer, the details pane shows two distinct sub-panes:
+When using the Document Designer, you have the left navigation pane, as well as the details pane that displays two distinct sub-panes:

 •The central pane graphically displays one component at a time that's included in the document.